ethic-money/ethic/README.md

 ## Claiming Developer Rewards

 ∉thic earns a regular pool of new developer rewards in order to continuously advance the protocol.
 The intended function of these rewards is to encourage ongoing __future__ development.
 However, ∉thic recognizes the debt that every program owes to its predecessors and the importance of rewarding all contributors to the success of the system.
 Any participant who has a legitmate claim of contributing to the existence and health of the system should propose a payment.
 Examples are the developers of the Empty Set Dollar protocol and others whose work helps form the foundation of this project.

+### Developer Rewards and Community Treasury Funds Control

+As ∉thic operations accrues funds for the community treasure and developer rewards pools, these funds are deposited into Ethereum contracts controlled by multisignature wallets (using the Gnosis multisig wallet contracts).
+The signers with the ability to approve these transactions are also openly announced individuals who will only approve transactions voted on and passed by the community.
+They are not developers of the protocol and their only role is to approve only valid draws from these multisig wallets.
+Executing any transfer requires agreement from 4 signatures of a possible 6 signers.

+**Sukesh Tedla** (Sweden) - Chairman of Swedish Blockchain Association

+**Rory Mapstone** (South Africa) -

+**Rami James** (Israel) - Scatter Wallet principal

 ## Disclaimer
 This project is an experiment in decentralize finance and monetary systems.
 Its contracts are unaudited but based on previously audited open source software code.
 These contracts operate on a blockchain with dependencies on open source software code and price oracles that are accessed by wallet applications on computer operating systems - all are build using a variety of frameworks, programming languages and code libraries believed to be reliable but outside the control of the developers.
 Bugs, errors and exploits unknown to the developers may exist or be discovered or introduced at any layer or step in the technology stack of components that make this application operate.
 All participants should take great caution when interacting with this experimental software.
 The loss of some or all funds contributed to this experimental system is possibilite.
 The developers disavow any fiduciary responsibility, custodianship or legal or moral responsibilities for losses resulting from anything outside their direct, explicit, intentioned actions.